1LET Privacy Notice

 Data processor: Confirmed via service agreements

-Retention: Duration of tenancy handover process
+Retention: Duration of tenancy handover process + 10 years – To provide documentation in case of any issues

 International transfers: N/A – UK-based